getreu/tp-note/doc/source/tp-note--manual.md

   creates the note file `20200910-Jens\ Getreu\'s\ blog.md` with the webpage's content.

-* Generate note for a given content with YAML header:
+* Generate a note for a given content with YAML header:

   ```shell
   echo -e "---\ntitle: Todo\nfile_ext: mdtxt\n---\n\nnothing" | tp-note